Harrylevesque/Expo2026/README.md

 i am finding this a lot better, i feel more in controll of what i am doing and less at the mercy of my reaserch i also realises that the repo i listed 2 days ago was private, it is now public, please look at it and give your feedback

+sept 30
+today i applied for a mentorship
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan